biomed-AI/nucleic-acid-binding/README.md

 ../Example/results
 ```
 # Dataset and model
-We provide the datasets and the trained MullBind models here for those interested in reproducing our paper.
+We provide the datasets and the trained GLMSite models here for those interested in reproducing our paper.
 The datasets used in this study are stored in ```../Dataset/```.
-The trained MullBind models can be found under ```../Model/```.
+The trained GLMSite models can be found under ```../Model/```.
 # contact
 Yidong Song (songyd6@mail2.sysu.edu.cn)
 Yuedong Yang (yangyd25@mail.sysu.edu.cn)